gabriellacsantos/Sign-Language-Translator/README.md

-# Sign Language Translator
+# Number Sign Language Translator

- This is an AI Sign Language Interpreter using a Jetson Nano!
+ This is an AI Number Sign Language Interpreter using a Jetson Nano!

 ![add image descrition here](direct image link here)